LiorMichaeli/Font-Recognition-in-Images/README.md

 I participated in a master's degree course dealing with computer vision and deep learning.
 In this course, I was working on a project dealing with the task of font recognition in images (when there was a competition between the students in the class).

+Font recognition is a very important task, and it can help a lot to many people.
+For example, font is one of the most fundamental concepts in design, and therefore automatic font recognition from an image will help a lot to designers.
+As we know, Deep learning approaches are applied to many domains and tasks today, including Document Analysis tasks.
+In this competition, we needed to propose solutions for font recognition in images task on a special dataset, which we were provided with in the competition.

 In the competition I wrote code and I wrote a technical report on the project in the format of a paper.
+More detailed information appears in the technical report.

 I was very enthusiastic and enjoyed the project and I hope you will be enthusiastic about it too!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>